devMunyi/math-magicians/README.md

 To get a local copy up and running follow these simple example steps:

 - Open your terminal or command line
-- Run `git clone https://github.com/devMunyi/math-magicians` to have a computer on your computer
+- Run `git clone https://github.com/devMunyi/math-magicians` to have a copy on your computer
 - After the clone, type in the command `cd math-magicians` to access the directory on the terminal
 - run `npm install` to install depencencies.
 - Run `npm run start` and it will load a live server in http://localhost:3000/